 Each of these Bluetooth speakers Under $150 rather well fit for outdoor as well as on-the-move settings.
 In a decrease examination inside, the Bose just bounced off the ground.
 Nonetheless, provided its silicone outer covering, I would certainly be careful on outside surfaces like pavement and asphalt.

 With an IPX7 ranking, the Soundlink Micro is water-resistant to the level that dropping it in the ocean or a pool shouldn’t kill your speaker.
 Its battery will last for as much as 6 hours depending upon your paying attention routines– so you need to be excellent ok on a charge outside the home give you ensure it’s fully charged beforehand.
 Otherwise, load a power brick.
-You can get this Bluetooth Speakers Under $150.
+You can get these Bluetooth Speakers Under $150.

 The Soundcore Flare, at the same time, likewise has an IPX7 score for water protection however doubles the Bose’s battery life with approximately 12 hours of playtime.
 This one endured an interior drop examination, too, as did the Sony and also the Tribit.
 The Sony device took some rolls, and I had no problem with the indoor drop tests I executed.
 Yet, it may be best to avoid evaluating the limits of these audio Bluetooth speakers’ under $150 (and the Tribit model’s) capacities to take repeated hard falls over time.

 As far as absolute ruggedness goes, the Ultimate Ears Wonderboom 2 takes the cake right here.
-Like the Sony, the Wonderboom 2 has an IP67 score, which suggests it’s dust-proof and waterproof.
+Like Sony, the Wonderboom 2 has an IP67 score, which suggests it’s dust-proof and waterproof.

-That makes Wonderboom 2 and also its more significant Boom and even Megaboom cousin routine components in my woodshop, where they’re regularly coated in sawdust and also other woodworking gunk.
+That makes Wonderboom 2 and also it’s more significant Boom and even Megaboom cousin routine components in my woodshop, where they’re regularly coated in sawdust and also other woodworking gunk.
 The Wonderboom 2 holds up to drop examinations, which I value when it’s accidentally knocked off a slim workbench, and its waterproof outer textile implies a fast run under the cooking area faucet cleanses these audio Bluetooth speakers under $150 up fresh.

 The Wonderboom 2 more than increases the battery life on the Bose with up to 13 hrs of playback, indicating I can be out in my shop all the time without having to recharge it.
-It makes us happy to get these Bluetooth speakers Under $150.
+It makes us happy to get these Bluetooth speakers for Under $150.